Gogo people: Colonial era

 Eight teachers were dispatched to Uvidunda by the Roman Catholic community in Ilonga in 1910.
 They dispatched 39 Christians the following year to launch a mission in Kibakwe, and 14 more in 1912 to teach in Ugogo.
 Ugogo's proselytizing revealed the catechist's true worth.
 When the Roman Catholic mission there was established in 1909, catechists were chosen from all of the colony's more established mission locations.
 They opened 91 schools with 4,000 students in under five years.

-One common memory of Tanzanians from the First World War is the starvation.
-Food was in low supply in towns early in the battle as imports were stopped, military needs increased, and prices went up.
-Requisitioning and drought in 1915 caused a limited famine in the Makonde plateau, the north-east, Ufiome, and parts of Ugogo and Ulanga.
+One common memory of Tanzanians from the First World War was starvation.
+Food was in low supply in towns early in the battle as imports were stopped, military needs increased, and prices increased.
+Requisitioning and drought in 1915 caused a moderate famine in the Makonde plateau, the north-east, Ufiome, and parts of Ugogo and Ulanga.
 During 1916, the situation in these locations deteriorated.
-In the Masasi District near Luatala that year, 800 people died.
+In the Masasi District near Luatala that year, 800 people died from famine.
 Labor required to cultivate land reduced as the demand for porters increased.

 By 1917, both sides were systematically taking animals and destroying any grain they couldn't eat.
 They may have taken nearly a fifth of Tanganyika's four million livestock reserve for famine.
 In 1917, Lettow-Vorbeck left famine behind as he departed the Rufiji Valley, Mahenge, and the south.
 But this was just the start of the disaster.
 It arrived in 1918 and was particularly bad in the famine-prone regions of Dodoma, Kondoa, and Singida.
 The British district officer in Dodoma reported in December 1916 that "the entire District has been ransacked for cattle."